This Project Provides: Telco application source code, now maintained by OPNFV SampleVNF project.

 This project is meant to provide applications that could be used by Telcos to determine platform capability.

 This open source project launched in 2014.
-Its applications are distributed under either the 3-clause BSD license, or the GPLv2 license.
+Its applications are distributed under either the 3-clause BSD license, the GPLv2 license, or the Apache License Version 2.0.
 They are written in the C and Python programming languages.

 Upstream projects include the Data Plane Development Kit.